-The thing most content creators and web designers despise is the administrative work involved and the time away from actual development.
+The thing most agency and freelance web designers despise is the administrative work involved and the time away from actual development.
 But a contract readily prepared for your client protects you and your business in order to maintain a clear and defined set of expectations of your service and what will be delivered upon completion.

 In addition, when a client sees that you have a polished contract, they’ll have more confidence in your abilities.
 Paired with a examples of previous work, your web design contract lets people know that you’re both competent and professional.

-There are a few key things that every freelance web design contract should include:
+There are a few key things that every freelance web design contract template should include:

 - Detailed descriptions of the work you’ll be doing.
 The scope of your work for your client should be well detailed, defined and as specific as possible.
 Your work product and content production for your client is your intellectual property and your manner of producing income.
 You are providing a service and scope of work that should be protected and outlined in your contract.
 Every service and element used in the coding and development of a website, inclusive of any future technical support should clearly defined.